Please note that Tapas no longer supports Internet Explorer.

 Jan 27, 2026

-A few days later, I was in a garden taking pictures of butterflies.
+A few days later, I was in a garden, taking pictures of flowers and butterflies, the air sweet with the scent of blooming flowers.

 She waved at me.